 Each company has a five-member Fiscal Council.
 Copel or the relevant State, as the majority shareholder, is entitled to appoint three members of the Fiscal Council.
 Gaspart and Petrobrás, as minority shareholders, appoint the other two members of the Fiscal Council.
 The Fiscal Council renders opinions on annual reports and proposals of the Administrative Council submitted to the shareholders for their approval.

-The typical governance arrangement under the shareholders’ agreements for the Gaspart LDCs is summarized as follows: Graph in 251527
+The typical governance arrangement under the shareholders’ agreements for the Gaspart LDCs is summarized as follows: